6 hackathons, 6 challenges

 How can I take part?

 Select the hackathon in your country and follow a few simple steps to register.
-If you want to join with friends or classmates, don’t forget to indicate the name of your team.
-Each hackathon will open its registration separately.
+You can join as an individual or as a team of six people.
+If you join with friends or classmates, don’t forget to indicate the name of your team when you register.
+Each hackathon will open its registration separately, so follow the hackathon in your country!

 Who are the organisers?